maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 ## Answer tests  ##

 STACK provides a number of answer tests for dealing with units.
-These are designed to accept a single answer with units such as `12.3*m/s`.
+These are designed to accept an answer which is a dimensional numerical quantity, that is a floating point number with units such as `12.3*m/s`.
 This will not work with sets, lists, matrices, equations etc.

 The answer tests *require* the teacher's answer (second argument to the function) to have units.
 If the teacher does not specify units then the test will fail.
 This decision is to help question authors write robust questions e.g. just specifying a number would be problematic.
 The input will accept an answer as valid if and only if the teacher's answer has units, so you should know in advance if you have units.
-If you want to compare numbers (i.e. no units), just use the numerical test!
+If you want to compare numbers (i.e. no units), just use the numerical test.

 The units answer tests will happily accept a `stackunits` expression.
 Otherwise, the answer test splits up both arguments into this form first.

 There are three decisions to be made:

 1. Does the written precision matter?
 I.e. should the student use certain significant figures?
 If so, should we take a strict interpretation of significant figures (\(100\) has 1 sig fig, \(1.00e2\) has 3) or not (\(100\) has somewhere between 1 and 3 sig figs)?
+See the `NumSigFigs` and `SigFigsStrict` answer tests.
 2. How does numerical precision matter?
 A number might be written using significant figures, but is it the right number?
+See the `NumSigFigs`, `NumRelative` and `NumAbsolute` answer tests.
 3. Do we convert to compatible units, or require strict units which match those given by the teacher exactly?

+Essentially, the teacher has to make three decisions.
+These could always be done in a potential response tree with three nodes, but this is a common task.
+For legacy reasons, some of the answer tests (e.g. `NumSigFigs`, `UnitsSigFigs`) combine answering two or more of these questions in one answer test.

-There are two families of answer tests.
+For scientific units (Q3.) there are two families of answer tests.

 1. `Units[...]` gives feedback if the student has the wrong units, but number is equivalent on conversion,
 2. `UnitsStrict[...]` expects the student's answer to use exactly the units which appear in the teacher's answer.
 There is no conversion here.
 However, answernotes will record whether the conversion would have worked.